FROM BROOKLYN TO LEFT COAST: LOOKING FOR HOPE IN DARK TIMES

 I write because I have to.
 Whenever I try to move away, words and stories always call me back.

 I'm blessed with a wonderful family, both nuclear and extended.
-My wife is a United Methodist pastor and my daughter is a student at the University of California at Davis, majoring in political science.
+My wife is a United Methodist pastor and my daughter is Communications Coordinator for the President Pro Tem of the California State Senate.

 Which reminds me: I'm surely among the world's most overeducated person.
 I have a B.A. in classics (Latin and Greek) from Reed College, an M.F.A. in playwriting from Carnegie-Mellon University, and a Ph.D.
 (Permanent head Damage) in Jewish Studies from a joint program at the University of California Berkeley and the Graduate Theological Union.
 Oh, and my wife Rebecca has a Ph.D. in theology from the GTU—in fact, she's the one who dragged me down from Oregon to California.